Hyperbaric Oxygen Therapy in Prince Edward Island Skip to main content

 The QEII Health Sciences Centre in Halifax, Nova Scotia is approximately 250 km from Charlottetown via the Confederation Bridge (plus the drive across mainland Nova Scotia to Halifax).
 For Newfoundland routing (less common), the Health Sciences Centre in St. John's requires air or ferry travel.

-PEI patients accessing HBOT through interprovincial referral are treated for the 14 Health Canada-recognised conditions, which include carbon monoxide poisoning, decompression sickness, gas embolism, gas gangrene, necrotising soft-tissue infections, crush injury, severe anaemia, intracranial abscess, central retinal artery occlusion, sudden sensorineural hearing loss, problem wounds, late effects of radiation, compromised grafts and flaps, refractory osteomyelitis, and thermal burns.
+PEI patients accessing HBOT through interprovincial referral are treated for the 14 Health Canada-recognised conditions: carbon monoxide poisoning, decompression sickness, gas or air embolism, gas gangrene, necrotising soft-tissue infections, crush injury, severe anaemia, sudden sensorineural hearing loss, problem wounds, soft-tissue radiation necrosis, radiation damage affecting bone, compromised grafts and flaps, refractory osteomyelitis, and thermal burns.
+Intracranial abscess (UHMS Indication #8) and central retinal artery occlusion (a sub-presentation of arterial insufficiency) are additional UHMS-listed uses treated at some Canadian hospital hyperbaric programmes, not among the named Health Canada 14.

 At the QEII Health Sciences Centre in Halifax, the most common receiving facility for PEI patients, chronic and elective cases commonly wait 12 to 18 months due to staffing and chamber capacity.
 Emergencies are accepted immediately through emergency department coordination.